Strategy14 min readUpdated

 Cash rate is 4.35% after June's hold — but June-quarter CPI lands 29 July and the RBA meets 11 August.
 With trimmed mean inflation sticky at 3.6%, here is what buyers and mortgage holders should do in the next five weeks.

 Friday 3 July 2026 — the 1 July financial-year changes are in.
 Tax returns are opening.
 Winter auctions are running.
-And in 26 days, the ABS publishes June-quarter CPI — the last major inflation read before the Board meets 10–11 August.
+And in 26 days, the ABS publishes June-quarter CPI — the last major inflation read before the RBA Board meets 10–11 August.

 The cash rate is 4.35% after June's unanimous hold (MR 2026-15).
 That is not the same as "hikes are finished."
 The Board said inflation is still too high and that it will do what is necessary — including further cash rate increases if required.